-When measuring your window width, the general rule is 2x to 3x fullness in the curtains.
+When measuring your window width, the general rule is a minimum of 2x fullness in the curtains.
 For standard windows, two panels, 50” each, is the typical width for a nice, full look.

 How Do I Determine Drop Length?

 The final consideration is how to hang the draperies.
-We like to see a rod placed at least 4 inches above the window casing.
-We also like to see the rod extend beyond the sides of the casing (left and right).
+We recommend placing a rod at least 4 inches above the window casing, and extend beyond the sides of the casing (left and right).
 This creates an illusion of a larger window, too.